DarioMangano09/ThermalCamera_Portfolio/index.md

 # Thermal Camera
-I built a thermal camera that can read levels of heat using a raspberry-pi.The thermal camera displays a live video feed that can measure temperature from -40 degrees to 300 degrees.
+I built a thermal camera that can read levels of heat using a Raspberry Pi.The thermal camera displays a live video feed that can measure temperature from -40 degrees to 300 degrees.
 The biggest challenge was figuring out the code.
 I ran into many issues along the way, but after some struggle, I figured it out, and it worked smoothly.
 One of my biggest triumphs was getting the wiring to work on the second try.
 I have never used a breadboard, and this was my first time.
 After looking at a diagram of how a breadboard is connected, I did the wiring, and it worked.

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML